undergrad-partner-school

 Student Population Diversity

 When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
-An inclusive student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
 Find out more about different ethnic groups you can meet at University of North Georgia.

-This school had 581 Asian students and 628 Afro-American students in 2025.
-2,981 students at this school declared as Hispanic/Latino and 532 identified with more than one race.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 581, and the number of African American students was 628.
+2,981 undergrads at this school identified as Hispanic/Latino and 532 as multirace.
 The school also had 14 students who identified as Native Hawaiian or other Pacific Islander, as well as 31 American Indian or Alaska Native students.
 There were also 294 students whose ethnicity is unknown.

 Cost